Skip to content ↓

 HOW to revise:

 Attached below and found in the Knowledge Organiser section of the website is the 'How to Revise - Student Guide'.
-This has suggested approaches that students can try with content summarised in their Knowledge Organisers, or taken from other revision materials, websites etc. Approaches include Self Quizzing, Blurting, Mind Maps, Flashcard.
+This has suggested approaches that students can try with revision resources, or using content summarised in their Knowledge Organisers, or from recommended websites etc. Approaches include Self Quizzing, Blurting, Mind Maps, Flashcard.

 WHAT to revise: